konflux-ci/renovate-log-analyzer/docs/README.md

 ## Overview

-This service analyzes Renovate logs and sends categorized results to [Kite API](https://github.com/konflux-ci/kite) for display in the Konflux UI Issues dashboard.
+This tool analyzes Renovate logs and sends categorized results to [Kite API](https://github.com/konflux-ci/kite) for display in the Konflux UI Issues dashboard.
 It runs as the last step of `tekton pipeline` created by the [MintMaker controller](https://github.com/konflux-ci/mintmaker).

 ## Log Analyzer Components